-Auto repair - everything from maintenance to replacing engines or transmissions - is now the primary mission at Cobb Tire and Auto Repair, where at least one master technician is on staff at each location.
+Auto repair - everything from maintenance to replacing engines or transmissions - is now the primary mission at Cobb Tire and Auto Repair, where at least one master technician is on staff at our Wade Hampton location.

-The Cobb family's passion for keeping pace with the technology is one of the reasons their shops thrive today in the face of competition from large national chains.
-Another key to the success is a long held warranty: Any work in the Cobb Tire and Auto Repair shops carries a 36-month/36,000-mile warranty on parts and labor.
+The Cobb family's passion for keeping pace with the technology is one of the reasons their business thrives today in the face of competition from large national chains.
+Another key to the success is their long-held warranty: Any work in the Cobb Tire and Auto Repair shops carries a 36-month/36,000-unlimited mile warranty on parts and labor.